deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

  #### Q Error : Cannot use ref functions after the dependency of a provider changed but before the provider rebuilt.

-read before calling any update methods Or methods that would cause a provider to rebuild Read all providers and store into local variables.
+read before calling any update methods Or methods that would cause a provider to rebuild Read all providers and store into local variables.(Can’t use ref.read while the provider is marked for rebuild So we do it beforehand)

 ---